Felix Busch

-Felix Busch, formerly Felix Emil Johannes Friedländer (born August 18, 1871 in Constantinople, † August 16, 1938 near Tutzing) was a German administrative lawyer whose family was persecuted by the Nazis because of their Jewish heritage.
+Felix Busch (formerly Felix Emil Johannes Friedländer; August 18, 1871 in Constantinople – August 16, 1938 near Tutzing) was a German administrative lawyer whose family was persecuted by the Nazis because of their Jewish heritage.

 Life

 Busch's ancestors, Friedländer, converted from the Jewish to the Protestant faith at the beginning of the 19th century.
 Felix was the son of Justus Friedländer, the German consul in Istanbul and Constantinople, and grandson of Benoni Friedländer.
 His mother married the diplomat Clemens Busch, who adopted ten-year-old Felix in 1881.

 Education

 After private lessons, Busch attended the Royal Wilhelms-Gymnasium in Berlin and the Pforta State School from 1885 to 1890.
 After graduating from high school, he studied law and political science at the Ruprecht-Karls-Universität Heidelberg from 1890, from 1891 at the Ludwig Maximilians University in Munich and the Berlin Friedrich Wilhelms University.
 In 1893 he became a member of the Corps Guestphalia Heidelberg.
-After the legal traineeship in May 1893, he received his doctorate on August 2, 1893 in Heidelberg. iur.
+After the legal traineeship in May 1893, he received his doctorate on August 2, 1893, in Heidelberg. iur.
 As a one-year volunteer, he served in 1893/94 in the (Prussian) 1st Badische Leib-Dragoons Regiment No. 20 in Karlsruhe.